-We can post your research cake
+We want to post your research cake!

 Impacts of tillage on soil health

 This is a cake looking at the impact of arable rotation on soil health from Craig Anderson (Plant and Food).
 Moderate tillage (Mm) has a similar impact to no-till on soil health indicators such as microbial biomass, diversity and activity, soil structure and chemistry.
 These indicators are all lower in intensively tilled treatments.
 In controls, the presence of permanent plant cover (pasture) has large benefits for all indicators while soil under permanent chemical fallow sees severe declines in soil C, soil structure and biomass with fungal species becoming more prevalent over bacteria.

 The treatments are shown next to the pieces of cake and small dishes represent microbial biomass with coconut being fungal hyphae and the other bits representing other microbial biomass/diversity.
 Treatments were: PP= permanent pasture, PF = permanent fallow (chemical), Ii = intensive tillage, M = moderate tillage, Nn = No-till, Green = permanent pasture